YoussefRashad/Budget-Calculator/README.md

-# A Budget Calculator app,
+# A Budget Calculator App
 https://budget-calculator-youssef.netlify.app

 this app used to calculate different item types and save it in a browser to can show it again in another time.